core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Unsubscribe {#unsubscribe}

 A CoAP client can unsubscribe simply by cancelling the observation as described in Section 3.6 of {{!RFC7641}}.
 The client MUST either use CoAP GET with the Observe Option set to 1 or send a CoAP Reset message in response to a notification.

+In some circumstances, it may be desirable to cancel an observation and release the resources allocated by the broker.
+In this case, a client MAY explicitly deregister by issuing a GET request that has the Token field set to the token of the observation to be cancelled and includes an Observe Option with the value set to 1 (deregister).

+As per {{!RFC7641}} a server that transmits notifications mostly in non-confirmable messages MUST send a notification in a confirmable message instead of a non-confirmable message at least every 24 hours.

+This value can be modified at the broker by the administrator of a topic by modifying the parameter "observer_check" on {{topic-resource-representation}}.
+This would allow to change the rate at which different implementations verify that a subscriber is still interested in observing a topic_data resource.

 ### Delete topic data resource {#delete-topic-data}